rackerlabs/support-how-to/content/cloud-servers/elliptic-curve-operations.md

     140138321110720:error:0906700D:PEM routines:PEM_ASN1_read_bio:ASN1 lib:pem_oth.c:83:

-You can avoid this problem if you use explicit parameters instead.
+To avoid this problem, use explicit parameters instead.
 When you use OpenSSL 1.0.2, you can create a parameters file like this:

 `openssl ecparam -name brainpoolP512t1 -out brainpoolP512t1.pem -param_enc explicit`